Pyrography Troubleshooting Guide

 • Work in a well-ventilated area or use a small fan to disperse smoke.

-• Avoid working on highly resinous woods such as pine or cedar.
+• Avoid working on damp woods or highly resinous woods such as pine or cedar.

 • For tiny pieces of wood: use masking tape, roll it into a circle (sticky side out), stick it to the back of your small wood slice and onto a larger piece of wood for stability.